 Raidzap UV resin for fly tying is the first and only on the market that complies with the Environmental Protection Agency LAW and CLAIM for chemical products for fly tying.
-This means that we comply with the ECHA law within the EU.
-A legal requirements about exclamation sign at all of our bottles and packaging.
-We are the only fly tying company with chemicals that follow the law.
+Even our Electronic UV Light, have been CE testet and have the Europe CE mark.
+This means that we comply with the ECHA law within the EU and the Electronic CE law. ” We just keep it simple ” and hope other companies will follow the CLP/GHS law for protection.

 CLP is the successor to the Dangerous Substances and Dangerous Preparations Directives; like these Directives, CLP requires chemicals to be classified for their hazards and labelled accordingly.

 CLP was introduced to put into place a new EU-wide scheme for classification and labelling.
 For many years the EU had a robust system based on the Directives dealing with substances and mixtures.
 In other parts of the World there were other schemes – or nothing at all.
 After many years of international negotiations a “globally harmonised” scheme (GHS) was developed and published by the UN.
 The EU was the first major jurisdiction to amend its old scheme in favour of one based on the GHS.
 In doing so, however, it retained some important elements of the old system to avoid any loss of protection in the EU.
 OSHA in US.
 WHMIS in Canada.